Techtonica/curriculum/projects/kickball-signups-project.md

 - Jest
 - Enzyme
 - Auth0
-- Mongoose
+- Postgres

 ### Primary Goals
-Demonstrate understanding of React, Enzyme, Jest, MongoDB, Mongoose, and Auth0 by creating a simple sign-up app.
+Demonstrate understanding of React, Enzyme, Jest, PostgreSQL, and Auth0 by creating a simple sign-up app.

 ### Overview
 In this project, you will build a log-in page and a sign-up page for a fictional kickball tournament happening whatever date you like, using the technologies listed above.